sonic-net/DASH/dash-pipeline/README-dash-docker.md

 Conditionals are used in the CI jobs to gate their execution.

 For example, this snippet containing an `if:` clause ensures we only push an image if we are running in the context of the `Azure/DASH` project (any branch), not in a fork.
-Similary, the same expression but with the `!=` operator, is used in CI action scripts which should only run in a fork, *not* the main repo.
+Similarly, the same expression but with the `!=` operator, is used in CI action scripts which should only run in a fork, *not* the main repo.
 ```
 jobs:
   build: